89% of customers defect to competition after experiencing poor customer service. Read what businesses should never do to customers.

 - Promise achieved: Yay!
 Warm fuzzies all over.

 - Promise broken: I am never doing business with you again.
 In fact, I will tell all my friends to never do business with you!

 Be transparent in your customer service approach.
-Recent statistics show that 71 percent of those who experience positive social care are likely to recommend the brand to others.
+Recent statistics show that 71% of those who experience positive social care are likely to recommend the brand to others.
 If you want your brand to stand out, a good customer service experience is necessary.

 When a customer approaches you with a problem:

 DO NOT tell them that you will work on it, and get back when the problem has been solved.

 INSTEAD, give them the low-down on what can and cannot be done to fix the problem, and how much time it might take for that.

 Empty promises and vague answers are for rookies.

 Tell them that you’ll take an X number of hours to fix the problem.
 If you cannot, call them and tell them what happened.
 Do not leave them wondering whether you have a solution - this is when they start thinking of your competition.